DiarmuidSheeran/yugioh-calculator/README.md

 ### Score Counter

-* Below each player's calculator buttons, there is a section that displays the number of wins for that player.
+* Below each player's calculators buttons, there is a section that displays the number of wins for that player.
 * This section is labeled with "Wins: 0.
-* Each time a users life points reach 0 the winners score counter goes up by 1 point
+* Each time a users life points reach 0 the winner's score counter goes up by 1 point
-* When a player has two wins the score counter for both players gets reset.
+* When a player has two wins, the score counter for both players gets reset.
 ![picture of score counter and player after winning a round](documentation/round-win.jpg)
 ![picture of score counter and player after winning a game](documentation/win-score.jpg)

 ### Results Screen
 * A disabled text input field with an initial value of empty is used to display the results of the game.
-* The screen will dispaly results to user if they lose a certain amount of life points, if the loose the round or if they lose the game.
+* The screen will display results to the user if they lose a certain amount of life points, if the loose the round or if they lose the game.
 * Additionaly the screen is used to display the outcomes of the dice roll and the coin flip.
 ![picture of result for loss of life points](documentation/result-life-points.jpg)
 ![picture of result for coin flip](documentation/result-coin.jpg)